hashicorp/terraform-provider-google/website/docs/d/datasource_compute_instance.html.markdown

 *  `subnetwork_project` - The project in which the subnetwork belongs.

-* `address` - The private IP address assigned to the instance.
+* `address` - (Deprecated) The private IP address assigned to the instance.
+ This attribute has been deprecated.
+Use `network_interface.network_ip` instead.

+* `network_ip` - The private IP address assigned to the instance.

 * `access_config` - Access configurations, i.e. IPs via which this
     instance can be accessed via the Internet.
 Structure documented below.